 Elliot Wilhelm, curator of film at the Detroit Institute of Arts, was on hand to launch the DFT’s summer festival.
 The DFT will help visitors continue to visit the DIA, most of which is closed until November for the final stages of its major renovation project.

-“We have another really good excuse for you to miss beautiful weather on a Saturday afternoon,” said Wilhelm.
+“We have another really good excuse for you to miss beautiful weather on a Saturday afternoon,” said Elliot.
 He was promoting the series of science fiction double features that will include American and Japanese classics like 20 Million Miles to Earth (1957) and Son of Godzilla (1967).

 The summer festival also will include more recent world cinema on Thursdays, Saturdays and Sundays.
 The DFT auditorium turns into a concert hall on Friday nights, with music by such artists as guitarist Bill Frisell and saxophonist James Carter.